leegee/mutatis-mutandis/README.md

 This project was created using `bun init` in bun v1.2.22.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.

+## Questions The System Might Help Answer

+* Did The Ranters exist?
+* Semantic drift in KEYWORDS
+* Natural clusters
+* Semantic drift/evolution of least frequent terms whose use grows over the period

 ## Bibliography

 * Raymond, Joab